djmasde/catwm/README.md

 Status
 ------
- * 21.07.14 -> v0.4  Numlock not affects keyboard shotcurts, Multiple desktops works now ok, Added space to use a toolbar
+ * 21.07.14 -> v0.4  Numlock not affects keyboard shotcurts, Multiple desktops works now ok, Added space to use a toolbar, unmapnotify for, rares wms, ex: thunderbird, firefox...
  * 05.07.19 -> v0.3.
 Multiple desktops and correct some bugs
  * 30.06.10 -> v0.2.
 Back again \o/
  * 15.03.10 -> v0.2.
 The wm is functional -> I only use this wm!